 1975 - 2002

 If there's one lesson from the demise of Betamax, it's ‘never second-guess consumers’.
 However, the even more important lesson, 'don’t indulge in protracted and public format wars’ is one the consumer electronics industry seems incapable of learning.
 Sony’s Betamax videotape recording standard – which briefly held a 100 per cent market share, until JVC’s VHS format launched the following year – was widely recognised as the best-performing home recording format.
-But consumers didn’t want ‘better’, they wanted ‘cheaper’.
+But consumers didn’t want ‘better’ anything like as much as they wanted ‘cheaper’.

 As the more affordable VHS format – which also had a significant advantage over Betamax in recording times – gained ground in North America, economies of scale meant VHS equipment was more affordable in Europe than Betamax.
 Sony read the runes as early as 1988, when it began producing its own VHS hardware, but – in what was a demonstration of either admirable customer service or weapons-grade stubbornness – continued production of Betamax machines until 2002 and Betamax cassettes until 2015.